 How does my HER2 status impact my treatment?

-If your colon cancer or rectal cancer is “HER2 negative”, meaning your cancer has a normal amount of HER2 gene copies or HER2 protein
+If your colorectal cancer is “HER2 negative”, meaning your cancer has a normal amount of HER2 gene copies or HER2 protein

 • Your treatment options will be determined by other aspects of your health and colorectal cancer, like other biomarker testing results, tumor location, and cancer stage.

-• These options may include traditional chemotherapy, targeted therapy (such as anti-EGFR therapy), and immunotherapy (such as immune checkpoint inhibitors) based on the results of your other biomarker testing.
+• These options may include traditional chemotherapy, targeted therapy (such as EGFR inhibitors), and immunotherapy based on the results of your other biomarker testing.

-If your colorectal cancer (bowel cancer) is “HER2 positive”, meaning your cancer has HER2 gene amplification or HER2 overexpression
+If your colorectal cancer is “HER2 positive”, meaning your cancer has HER2 gene amplification or HER2 overexpression

 • Your treatment options include therapies that directly target HER2.

 • The HER2 inhibitors used in colorectal cancer include trastuzumab (Herceptin), pertuzumab (Perteja), and tucatinib (Tukysa).
 They are also known as anti-HER2 drugs.
 Lapatinib (Tykerb) is a dual-targeted therapy.
-It is both a HER2 inhibitor and an EGFR (epidermal growth factor receptor) inhibitor.
+It is both a HER2 inhibitor and an EGFR inhibitor.

 • Fam-trastuzumab deruxtecan-nxki (Enhertu) is a combined HER2 inhibitor and conventional chemotherapy drug that is used in HER2 positive metastatic colorectal cancer (mCRC).